The Code of Academic Integrity

 Section 1: Application of the Code of Academic Integrity

-The Code of Academic Integrity (“Code”) shall apply to students enrolled in all colleges and schools within the University, except the following schools and programs:
+The Code of Academic Integrity (“Code”) shall apply to students enrolled in all colleges and

-1. The Law School and
+1) The Law School

-2. The Medical Doctor Program in the School of Medicine and Health Sciences.
+2) The Medical Doctor Program in the School of Medicine and Health Sciences

 Section 2: Precedence of the Code of Academic Integrity

 This Code takes precedent over all other academic integrity policies of The George Washington University (except as referenced in Section I).
 This Code applies to reports of academic integrity violations that are received by the University on or after the effective date of this Code, regardless of when the alleged violation occurred.
 Where the date of the reported violation precedes the effective date of this Code, the definitions of academic integrity violations in existence at the time of the alleged incident will be used, except where use of such definition would be contrary to law.
-The remainder of this Code, however, including the procedures, will be used to resolve all reports of academic integrity violations subject to this Code made on or after the effective date of the Code, regardless of when the alleged incident occurred.

 Section 3: Interpretation